Ape-xCV/Nika-Read-Only/README.md

 ### 1a.
 Standard dual GPU: iGPU (for Linux) + dGPU (for Windows)

-- Note for Fedora 43 KDE set up:
+- Note for Fedora 44 KDE set up:
-  - Avoid release 43.
-  - Install Fedora 42 KDE from: [`Fedora website`](https://dl.fedoraproject.org/pub/fedora/linux/releases/42/KDE/x86_64/iso/).
+  - Install Fedora 44 KDE from: [`Fedora website`](https://dl.fedoraproject.org/pub/fedora/linux/releases/44/KDE/x86_64/iso/).
   - Disconnect from Internet before installing and avoid updating after.
   - Disconnect cable from dGPU before installing.
   - Without this your taskbar is assigned to your dGPU, which should never happen.